-Another product that we recommend is the Thundershirt.
-Thundershirts, and similar products, squeeze dogs like a hug, which relaxes them.
+Another product we recommend is the ThundershirtTM.
+Thundershirts, and other similar products made by other companies, squeeze dogs like a hug, which relaxes them.
 Similar wraps are used for autistic children to help calm and settle them.
 The pressure of a wrap like this stimulates the release of endorphins.
 Not only are Thundershirts good for thunderstorms, they work here in the hospital as well.
-Some cats do well with Thundershirts as well but the effect isn't as predictable in cats as it is in dogs.